-A (digital bookshelf) comprehensive list of books I've read and maybe a word or two on them.
+A comprehensive list of books I've read (or just have) and a couple ideas on them if I have read them.
 Opening it for discussion and recommendations!

 Recommend me a new one!Back Home